-And to compound the problem, Amos was a Jew and these people that he was speaking to were overwhelmingly all Israelites, and you know that there was a family antagonism there.
+To compound the problem, Amos was a Jew and these people that he was speaking to were overwhelmingly all Israelites, and you know that there was a family antagonism there.
 “Why should we take correction from a Jew?
 They're every bit as bad as we are!”
-It did not matter that Amos was God’s messenger and that made all the difference in the world.
+That did not matter; Amos was God’s messenger and that made all the difference in the world.

 Same chapter, God is listing some of these indictments here:

 Amos 5:10-12 They hate the one who rebukes in the gate, and they abhor the one who speaks uprightly.
 Therefore because you tread down the poor and take grain taxes from him, though you have built houses of hewn stone, yet you shall not dwell in them; you have planted pleasant vineyards, but you shall not drink from them.
 For I know your manifold transgressions and your mighty sins: afflicting the just and taking bribes; diverting the poor from justice in the gate.